dlhamilton/route-me/README.md

 ### Option 1 - Create Maze
 #### Option 1 - Solve /Unsolve Maze
+This will show the path to get from the start of the maze to the other.
+If they maze has already been solved it will remove the path.
 #### Option 2 - Save Maze
+This will save the maze to a google sheets file.
 #### Option 0 - Back to Main Menu
+This will take you back to the main menu.

 <br>

 ### Option 2 - Create Graph
 #### Option 1 - Add Node
+This will add a node to the graph, it will ask for a name for the node.
 #### Option 2 - Add Link
+This will cretae a link between two nodes.
+It will ask for the name of the start connection and the name of the end.
+It will then ask for the weight for the connections.
 #### Option 3 - Delete Link
+This will delete a link between two nodes.
+It will ask for the name of the start connection and the name of the end and set the link to 0.
 #### Option 4 - Delete Node
+This will remove a node from the graph and all its connections, It will ask for the name of the node to remove.
 #### Option 5 - Save Graph
+This will save the graph to a google sheets file.
 #### Option 6 - Show Graph Details
+This will show the name of the graph, the name of the nodes and all the connections in the graph matrix.
 #### Option 7 - Fill With Sample Data
+This will create a graph with test data in the nodes and connections.
 #### Option 8 - Show Connections
+This will show all teh connections for one node.
+It will ask you to enter the name of the node.
 #### Option 9 - Find Shortest Route
+This will find the shortest path between two node.
+It will ask for the names of the start and end.
+Itw ill then find the route and list out the steps.
 #### Option 0 - Back to menu
+This will take you back to the main menu.

 <br>